Lower Georgia Avenue Equitable Development Project

 The Lower Georgia Avenue corridor is undergoing a change in its demographics, culture, and built environment.
 The New Communities Initiative for Park Morton will redevelop two large plots in Pleasant Plains and Park View into mixed-use, mixed-income communities, and will likely be the catalyst for even more change in the near future.

-The Lower Georgia Avenue Equitable Development Project aims to look holistically at the resources, concerns, and opportunities in the Pleasant Plains, Park View, and LeDroit Park neighborhoods and convene important stakeholders in the future of the area.
+The proposed mission of the Lower Georgia Avenue Equitable Development Project is to devise a shared vision and enact community-owned action plans that ensure a more equitable future for the Lower Georgia Avenue corridor and its communities.
+The Project aims to look holistically at the resources, concerns, and opportunities in the Pleasant Plains, Park View, and LeDroit Park neighborhoods and convene important stakeholders in the future of the area.
 The objective is to devise an action plan of policies, programs, and practices that will help ensure a more equitable future for the corridor.
 A top priority is elevating the voices of residents of color in planning the future of Lower Georgia Avenue.

 What are the goals of the project?